jcouv/roslyn/docs/features/tuples-language-option.md

 It would pick up the behavior of each contexts where new variables can be declared (TODO: need to list).
 For instance, in LINQ, new variables go into a transparent identifiers.
 It is seen as deconstructing into separate variables (we don't introduce transparent identifiers in contexts where they didn't exist previously).

-Deconstruction-assignment (deconstruction into into exising variables):
+###Deconstruction-assignment (deconstruction into into exising variables):
 No syntax change.
 One kind of unary_expression is tuple_literal.

 - Static semantic: The LHS of the an assignment-expression used be a L-value, but now it can be L-value -- which uses existing rules -- or tuple_literal.
 The new rules for tuple_literal on the LHS...
 - Dynamic semantic

+Open issues and assumptions:

 - This should work even if `System.ValueTuple` is not present.
 - This will create a new bound node, with the list of L-values to be assigned to, the node on the right and its `Deconstruct` member, and conversions?